nembrinj/protofablab/topics/04_communication/tutorial/README.md

 ## Practical introduction

 WebSocket is a well-supported protocol.
 Several implementations exist for javascript (ref) and Python (ref), among others.
-We will mainly showcase the use of WebSockets in these two contexts during this tutorial with the help of an example derived from one of the course's exercises
+We will mainly showcase the use of WebSockets in these two contexts during this tutorial with the help of an example derived from one of the course's exercises.

 ### Mini-project structure